StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting

-Secondly, StomLSTM (the stochasticized mLSTM block in xLSTM, as shown in Fig. \ref{StoxLSTM_cell}(b)) forward pass is:
+Similarly, the forward pass of StomLSTM (the stochasticized mLSTM block in xLSTM, as shown in Fig. \ref{StoxLSTM_cell}(b)) is:

-Here, \(k_t\) denotes the key input, \( q_t \) denotes the query input, and \( \odot \) represents element-wise multiplication.
+Here, \(\bm{k}_t\) and \(\bm{q}_t\) denote the key and query inputs, respectively, and \(\odot\) represents element-wise multiplication.

-In both StosLSTM and StomLSTM, we assume that the latent state \( z_t \) follows a Gaussian distribution parameterized by a mean \( \mu_\theta(h_t, z_{t-1}) \) and variance \( \sigma_\theta(h_t, z_{t-1}) \), both predicted by neural networks.
-This probabilistic formulation allows the model to capture the inherent uncertainty and stochasticity present in real-world time series data.
-By sampling \( z_t \) from this distribution through the reparameterization block, StoxLSTM is able to represent diverse possible future trajectories, effectively capturing the variability and noise inherent in temporal dynamics.
-The update of the latent state \( z_t \) thus follows the conditional distribution \( p(z_t \mid z_{t-1}, x_{1:t-1}) \).
-Similarly, the output \( x_t \) is generated by applying a linear transformation to \( z_t \) and \( h_t \), followed by an activation function \( \varphi \).
-The generation of \( x_t \) follows the conditional distribution \( p(x_t \mid z_t, x_{1:t-1}) \).
+In both StosLSTM and StomLSTM, the latent state \(\bm{z}_t\) is modeled as a Gaussian random variable conditioned on \(\bm{h}_t\) and \(\bm{z}_{t-1}\).
+This probabilistic formulation enables the model to capture inherent uncertainty and stochasticity in real-world time series.
+By sampling \(\bm{z}_t\) via the reparameterization block, StoxLSTM can represent diverse possible future trajectories, effectively modeling the variability and noise intrinsic to temporal dynamics.
+Consequently, the latent state update follows the conditional distribution \( p(\bm{z}_t \mid \bm{z}_{t-1}, x_{1:t-1}) \), while the output \( x_t \) is generated according to \( p(x_t \mid \bm{z}_t, x_{1:t-1}) \).